 In the mid-90's, he spent several years in the Balkans reporting on the violent break-up of Yugoslavia.
 He covered Eastern Europe's transition from communism to democracy, Northern Ireland's transition from war to peace and the Vatican's transition from John Paul II to Benedict XVI.

 He has taught at the American University in Dubai and at Dominican University in River Forest, Illinois.
-He has also been a Middle East correspondent for GlobalPost and a contributing writer for the Chicago News Cooperative.

-Tom graduated from Georgetown University and holds a master’s degree in international relations from the University of Pennsylvania.
-He was also National Endowment for the Humanities journalism fellow at the University of Michigan.
+Tom graduated from Georgetown University and holds a master's degree in international relations from the University of Pennsylvania.
+He was also a National Endowment for the Humanities journalism fellow at the University of Michigan.